yunojuno/django-onfido/README.rst

 property (see settings section below).
 The callback handler will force verification of the X-Signature request header as specified in the `webhooks documentation <https://documentation.onfido.com/#webhooks>`_.

-The raw JSON
-returned from the API for a given entity (``Applicant``, ``Check``, ``Report``) is stored on the model as the ``raw`` attribute, and this can be parsed into the relevant model attributes.
+The raw JSON returned from the API for a given entity (``Applicant``, ``Check``, ``Report``) is stored on the model as the ``raw`` attribute, and this can be parsed into the relevant model attributes.
 (Yes this does mean duplication of data.)
-The core pattern for interaction with the API on a per-object basis is a read-only fetch / pull pattern (analagous to git operations of the same name).
+The core pattern for interaction with the API on a per- object basis is a read-only fetch / pull pattern (analagous to git operations of the same name).
 If you call the ``fetch`` method on an object, it will use the ``href`` value in the raw JSON to fetch the latest data from the API and parse it, but without saving the changes.
 If you want to update the object, use the ``pull`` method instead.

 The ``Report`` object is a special case, where the raw data from the API often contains sensitive information that you may not wish to store locally (passport numbers, Visa information, personal data).
 In order to get around this, there is a ``scrub_report_data`` function that will remove certain attributes of the raw data before it is parsed.
 By default this will remove the ``breakdown`` and ``properties`` elements.

 .. code:: python